trixgng/simple-register-in-php/README.md

-# Simple Register in PHP
+# Simple Register in PHP #

+This simple register php document is useful for php beginners.

+The code is used to simply store the data in the databases.